 So you want to install Eeebuntu 2, the new custom version of Ubuntu 8.10 Intrepid Ibex designed for Asus Eee PC mini-laptops that was released a few days ago.
-You’ve downloaded the disk image from the Eeebuntu homepage or BitTorrent.
+You’ve downloaded the disk image.
 But now what?
 Eee PCs don’t have optical disc drives, so even if you burn the disk image to a DVD, how do you use it to load the operating system onto your netbook?

 Well, if you happen to have a USB DVD-RW drive all you need to do is burn the image to disk, plug the DVD drive into your netbook, and hit Esc during bootup in order to choose the DVD as your boot device.
 A LiveDVD version of Eeebuntu will load, allowing you to explore the operating system.
 If you want to install it, just click the Administration tab and choose install.
 One of my favorite Windows utilities for burning the Eeebuntu ISO you downloaded to a DVD is CDBurnerXP.